Johnny Gaudreau: Calgary Flames (2014–2022)

-2019–20

-Following his success in 2018–19, Gaudreau had a disappointing season, hitting career lows of only 18 goals and 40 assists in 70 games.
-The onset of the COVID-19 pandemic lead to the regular season being prematurely halted in March.
-The NHL eventually arranged to hold the 2020 Stanley Cup playoffs in a bubble in Edmonton and Toronto.
-The Flames had been eighth in the Western Conference at the time the regular season was suspended, and so played the ninth-place Winnipeg Jets in a special qualifying round.
-In Game 1 of the series, Gaudreau scored his first playoff goal since 2015, helping the Flames win the game 4–1.
+Following his success in 2018–19, Gaudreau had a disappointing 2019–20 season, hitting career lows of only 18 goals and 40 assists for 58 points in 70 games.
+The onset of the COVID-19 pandemic led to the regular season being prematurely halted in March.
+The NHL eventually arranged to hold the 2020 playoffs in a bubble in Edmonton and Toronto.
+The Flames had been eighth in the Western Conference when the regular season was suspended, and so played the ninth-place Winnipeg Jets in a special qualifying round.
+In game one of the series, Gaudreau scored his first playoff goal since 2015, helping the Flames win the game 4–1.
 After ousting the Jets 3–1 in the qualifying round, the Flames faced the Dallas Stars in the first round.
 Gaudreau again struggled to produce in the playoffs, and the Flames lost the series four games to two.

-2020–21

-Due to the ongoing pandemic, the NHL realigned its divisions temporarily for a shortened season.
+During the COVID-19 pandemic, the NHL realigned its divisions temporarily for a shortened 2020–21 season.
 To eliminate cross-border travel, all seven Canadian teams played in the North Division.
 The year began slowly for Gaudreau, and further difficulties arose when coach Geoff Ward was replaced midway through the season by Darryl Sutter.
 Adjusting to Sutter's style was challenging, and Gaudreau posted only seven points in a span of fifteen games following the switch.
 However, his scoring improved dramatically during the final months of the regular season, alongside general improvement of the team.
 He recorded his 300th career assist on a goal by teammate Sam Bennett in a game against the Edmonton Oilers.
-Gaudreau again lead the Flames in goals (19) and assists (30) during the regular season.
+Gaudreau again lead the Flames in goals (19) and assists (30) during the season.
 The Flames did not qualify for the 2021 Stanley Cup playoffs, coming four points short of the Montreal Canadiens for the final berth in the North Division.